 South Baldface Shelter - just below the steep section of South Baldface's eastern spur.
 Note: there is a stream here but it's reportedly not too reliable in summer.
 Be sure to bring enough water if the weather's been dry.

 Mountain Pond Shelter - on the Mountain Pond Loop trail off Slippery Brook Rd, an option for the long approach via Slippery Brook's southern end.

-Perkins Notch Shelter - at the head of the Wild River, about halfway between Carter Notch and Eagle Crag.
+Perkins Notch Campsite - at the head of the Wild River, about halfway between Carter Notch and Eagle Crag.
 An option for a western approach.

-Spruce Brook Campsite & Shelter (shelter scheduled for destruction in Fall 2009) - in the middle of the Wild River valley, about halfway between Perkins Notch Shleter and Wild River Campground.
+Spruce Brook Campsite - (formerly the site of a wooden shelter) - in the middle of the Wild River valley, about halfway between Perkins Notch Campsite and Wild River Campground.

 Roadside Campgrounds on WMNF Land